 An adversary proceeding is a lawsuit within the bankruptcy case that is used to determine whether debts can be discharged.
 When someone files for bankruptcy in the United State Bankruptcy Court, it "stays" or stops all state court (and other federal court) proceedings.

 One option is to file an adversary proceeding.
 When someone is listed as a creditor, they receive notice of the filing in the mail.
 That mail will inform the creditor about the Section 341 meeting that is hosted by the trustee which usually occurs within 45 days of the debtor filing for bankruptcy.
-A creditor will generally have to file an adversary proceeding within 60 days of that meeting.Why Does It Matter?
+The creditor's attorney will generally have to file an adversary proceeding within 60 days of that meeting.Why Does it Matter?